django-commons/django-typer/doc/source/tutorial.rst

 .. note::

-    :class:`~django_typer.TyperCommand` adds the standard set of default options to the command line interface, with the exception of verbosity.
+    :class:`~django_typer.management.TyperCommand` adds the standard set of default options to the command line interface, with the exception of verbosity.